MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-endpoints-script.md

 ## Offboard devices using a local script

-For security reasons, the package used to Offboard devices will expire 3 days after the date it was downloaded.
-Expired offboarding packages sent to a device will be rejected.
-When downloading an offboarding package you will be notified of the packages expiry date and it will also be included in the package name.
+For security reasons, the package used to offboard devices expires three days after the date it was downloaded.
+Expired offboarding packages sent to a device are rejected.
+When downloading an offboarding package, you're notified of the package's expiry date, and that date is included in the package file name.

 > [!NOTE]
-> Onboarding and offboarding policies must not be deployed on the same device at the same time, otherwise this will cause unpredictable collisions.
+> Onboarding and offboarding policies must not be deployed on the same device at the same time.
+Otherwise, unpredictable collisions might occur.

 1. Get the offboarding package from <a href="https://go.microsoft.com/fwlink/p/?linkid=2077139" target="_blank">Microsoft Defender portal</a>: